-Fisher Funds believe that there is a strong link between good governance and financial returns.
-By actively voting Fisher Funds can support management through positive votes and work with management and vote accordingly on disadvantageous corporate policies.
-By adopting high standards in relation to corporate governance and Environmental, Social and Governance (ESG) factors, companies can avoid potential damage and therefore enhance and improve the long-term wealth creation for their shareholders.
+Fisher Funds believes that there is a strong link between good governance and long-term financial success.
+By actively exercising voting rights Fisher Funds can support resolutions that it agrees with and vote against those it does not.
+By adopting high standards in relation to corporate governance and considering Environmental, Social and Governance (ESG) factors, companies can avoid potential risks and may improve the long-term wealth creation for their shareholders.

-Fisher Funds engages the services of the proxy adviser, Institutional Shareholder Services (Australia) Pty Limited (ISS) to vote on our portfolios.
-In general, Fisher Funds vote in line with their recommendations, based on our Proxy Voting policy.
-Sometimes, Fisher Funds may use our discretion to vote differently for companies or resolutions.
+Fisher Funds engages the services of the proxy adviser Institutional Shareholder Services (Australia) Pty Limited (ISS) as a proxy service provider.
+In general, Fisher Funds votes in line with their recommendations, based on our Proxy Voting Policy.
+Sometimes, Fisher Funds may use its discretion to vote differently for companies or resolutions.

-Voting guidelines published by our proxy advisers set out specific governance principles that guide their analysis and recommendations.
-While Fisher Funds consider these recommendations, Fisher Funds is not bound to follow the recommendations.
+Voting guidelines published by Fisher Funds proxy advisers set out specific governance principles that guide its analysis and recommendations.
+While Fisher Funds considers these recommendations, Fisher Funds is not bound to follow the recommendations.

-Fisher Funds is committed to Responsible Investment practices, and this is evidenced through our Stewardship and Responsible Investment Policies.
+Fisher Funds is committed to Responsible Investment practices, and this is evidenced through its Stewardship Principles and Responsible Investment Policy.